Dual density zoning, what does it mean for you?

 - Providing additional information with a Subdivision Application to the WAPC, or

-- Lodging a Development Application to the relevant local council for review and approval, that demonstrates the proposals compliance with the additional parameters
+- Lodging a Development Application to the relevant local council for review and approval, that demonstrates the proposals compliance with the additional parameters (either before or concurrently with the subdiviison application tho the WAPC)

 The conditions of qualification for the application of the higher density coding vary from council to council, from area to area, driven mostly by the broader strategic planning objectives of the local government in question.
 In general, Local Government objectives focus on: